Home

 The property is an excellent choice for families, providing a safe enclosed garden and a games room to keep children entertained.
 The nearby town of Corwen and surrounding areas offer family-friendly activities, including outdoor adventures and cultural experiences.

-For couples seeking a romantic getaway, the property offers a peaceful retreat with a hot tub and cosy wood burners.
 Nearby, couples can enjoy romantic walks along the River Dee, visit the charming town of Llangollen, or dine at The Grouse Inn with its breathtaking views.

 A short walk away you'll find local shops, inns, and pubs in the delightful town of Corwen, offering a true taste of Welsh hospitality.